 About the 2019 Pilot Program

-This pilot Grants Program is a partnership between the Rose Foundation for Communities and the Environment and the California Regional Water Quality Control Board, Los Angeles Region (Los Angeles Regional Board), whose mission is to preserve and enhance water quality for the benefit of present and future generations, within major portions of Los Angeles and Ventura Counties and along very small portions of Kern and Santa Barbara Counties.
+This pilot Grants Program is a partnership between the Rose Foundation for Communities and the Environment and the California Regional Water Quality Control Board, Los Angeles Region (Regional Board), whose mission is to preserve and enhance water quality for the benefit of present and future generations, within major portions of Los Angeles and Ventura Counties and along very small portions of Kern and Santa Barbara Counties.
 Grants from this Program will be funded through Supplemental Environmental Project (SEP) payments.
 A SEP is, in part, “an environmentally beneficial project that a person subject to an enforcement action agrees to undertake in settlement of the action and to offset a portion of a civil penalty.”
 As part of its scope of activities to benefit water quality in this region, the Los Angeles Regional Board may enter into settlements with dischargers that include SEPs in lieu of remitting payment of administrative civil liability to the California State Water Resources Control Board’s (State Water Board) Water Pollution Cleanup and Abatement Account and/or Waste Discharge Permit Fund.
 Such SEPs are typically memorialized in Administrative Civil Liability (ACL) orders.
 Click here to view the Fact Sheet Funding Opportunities for Regional Board (SEPs).

 The overall goals are of the Program are: